 A person can stop taking birth control pills at any point, including during the middle of the pack.
+However, coming off them increases the likelihood of pregnancy in the absence of other methods.

 Additionally, birth control pills override the natural menstrual cycle.
 Coming off these pills may, therefore, lead to temporary menstrual cycle irregularities and other hormone-related symptoms.